soleil-ica/Lima-camera-xpad/doc/index.rst

 Intoduction
 ```````````
 The XPAD detector is based on the photon counting technology providing a quasi noiseless imaging as well as a very high dynamic range and a fast frame rate (500 images/s).
 This is a detector from the collaboration of Soleil, CPPM and ESRF(D2AM).
-It is now supported by the IMXPAD company.
+It is now supported by the ImXPAD company.

 The XPAD run under Linux, with the help of a PCI express board from PLDA.